sankettpatil/EasyPostBlog/README.md

 Description:

-This project is a simple yet powerful blog site built using Node.js, Express.js, MongoDB, EJS, and Bootstrap.
-It allows users to create, read, and share blog posts.
-The project includes features like date-based sorting and easy-to-use interfaces for blog creation and viewing.
-It's a perfect starting point for bloggers and developers who want to create their own blogging platform.
+This project is a simple blog site built using Node.js, Express, MongoDB, and EJS.
+Users can register, log in, create, and view blog posts.
+The site is designed to provide a clean and user-friendly interface for blog management.

-Key Features:
+Features:

+User authentication (Login/Register)
-Create and publish blog posts with a title and content.
+Create and view blog posts
-Display blog posts on the homepage in chronological order.
-A clean and user-friendly interface designed with Bootstrap.
-Easy integration with MongoDB to store blog posts.
+Dashboard to manage blog posts
-Getting Started:
+Express sessions and flash messages for better user interaction

 To run this project locally, follow these steps: